opendatasoft/slate/source/includes/_changes.md

 HTTP/2 200
 ```

-On success, a HTTP 200 is returned.
+On success, an HTTP 200 is returned.